Capstone Showcase

 Lockheed Martin Competition

-Winner announcement
+Winner Announcement

 7:20

-Closing remarks
+Closing Remarks

-Brooke Montgomery
+Brooke Montgomery & Lisa Higdon

-Celebration & networking
+Celebration & Networking

 The work

-Thirty-six projects, a year of labor
+Thirty-seven projects, a year of labor

-№ 01 — 36
+№ 01 — 37

 Each team was paired with a real sponsor — a federal lab, a defense contractor, an industry partner, or a student-led startup — and spent the academic year building something that works.